 The Company assesses and manages environmental, social and governance ("ESG") considerations that may be material to the long-term sustainability of our business.
 In February 2021, the Nominating and Corporate Governance Committee's charter was formally amended to include the management of ESG risk within the Committee's jurisdiction.
-In that spirit, the Nominating and Corporate Governance Committee shall be responsible for reviewing and discussing with management the Company's implementation of procedures for identifying, assessing, monitoring, managing and reporting on the ESG and sustainability risks and opportunities related to the Company's business.
+Pursuant to its charter, the Nominating and Corporate Governance Committee is responsible for reviewing and discussing with management the Company's implementation of procedures for identifying, assessing, monitoring, managing and reporting on the ESG and sustainability risks and opportunities related to the Company's business.
 Among other matters, we focus on such issues as workplace health and safety, environmental stewardship, business ethics and compliance, supply chain management and the development of human capital.
 We also focus outwardly on the communities in which we operate, including through a foundation that makes charitable contributions to various causes and organizations.
 ESG-related risks and opportunities are integral to our strategic decision-making.
 Such matters are addressed by senior management and subject to the oversight of the Nominating and Corporate Governance Committee and the full Board of Directors.
-The Company is also prioritizing the enhanced reporting and disclosure of the ESG-related risks and opportunities relating to its business and associated metrics, and has published its first sustainability report, which is available on the Company's website.
+The Company is also prioritizing the enhanced reporting and disclosure of the ESG-related risks and opportunities relating to its business and associated metrics, and in 2021, published its first sustainability report.
+The Company recently published its 2022 sustainability report, which features updates and additional disclosure.
+The report is available on the Company's website.

-2020 DIRECTOR COMPENSATION
+2021 DIRECTOR COMPENSATION

-- ELEMENTS OF DIRECTOR COMPENSATION
+ELEMENTS OF DIRECTOR COMPENSATION

-Our non-employee director compensation for 2020 was awarded in a combination of cash and equity, as shown below.
+Our non-employee director compensation for 2021 was awarded in a combination of cash and equity, as shown below.

-Annual fee for the Lead Independent Director.
-For serving as Lead Independent Director, Mr. Hermanson received an annual fee of \$90,000.
+Annual fee for the Lead Independent Director For serving as Lead Independent Director, Mr. Hermanson received an annual fee of \$90,000.
 Annual fee for other directors All other non-employee directors received an annual fee of \$62,000.
-Discretionary Bonus All non-employee directors received a discretionary bonus of \$10,000.
-Meeting fees \$3,000 per full Board meeting attended \$3,000 per Audit Committee meeting attended \$1,000 per Compensation and Stock Option Committee, Nominating and Corporate Governance Committee or special meeting attended Annual fees for Committee Chairs • \$25,000 for the Audit Committee Chair • \$6,000 each for the chairs of the Compensation and Stock Option and Nominating and Corporate Governance Committees Annual equity award All non-employee directors received a grant of options to purchase 4,000 shares of our common stock, \$.01 par value per share ("Common Stock") (fully vested as of the date of grant), and were granted 2,000 shares of restricted stock.
+Discretionary Bonus All non-employee directors received a discretionary bonus of \$15,000.
+Meeting fees \$3,000 per full Board meeting attended \$3,000 per Audit Committee meeting attended \$1,000 per Compensation and Stock Option Committee, Nominating and Corporate Governance Committee or special meeting attended Annual fees for Committee Chairs \$25,000 for the Audit Committee Chair \$6,000 each for the chairs of the Compensation and Stock Option and Nominating and Corporate Governance Committees Annual equity award All non-employee directors received a grant of options to purchase 4,000 shares of our common stock, \$.01 par value per share ("Common Stock") (fully vested as of the date of grant), and were granted 2,000 shares of restricted stock.